 Spring is fast approaching in many parts of the world, and already some people are out in their driveways trying to get the Jeep running smoothly before top-down crusing weather arrives.
-See the CJ-3B Specs and Tech Tips page for several sources of specs and tune-up information on the F-head Hurricane engine, including the useful 1945-61 Universal Jeep Chek-Chart.
+See the main CJ-3B Specs and Tech Tips page for several sources of specs and tune-up information on the F-head Hurricane engine, including the useful 1945-61 Universal Jeep Chek-Chart.

-Here's a typical question on The CJ3B Bulletin Board, from somebody having trouble juggling all the variables while trying to get their engine tuned: "With a T connected to the intake (incl.
+Here's a typical question on the old CJ3B Bulletin Board, from somebody having trouble juggling all the variables while trying to get their engine tuned: "With a T connected to the intake (incl.
 PCV system) I hooked up a vacuum gauge to an early 50's 3B F-head, and read 15 inches of vacuum with a shaky needle reading between 14 and 16.
 You can hear a skip, and feel an almost rough idle.
 Changed the spark plugs and wires.
 Plugs do foul up.
 Tried to adjust timing, carb mix screw, and was not much help.
 I seem to be missing the timing marks plate that bolts on, so I'm in need of one of those.
 Should I be reading around 20 inches with it connected to the rest of the engine system?
 And what could be my problem?
 It's not a bad coil, is it?
 I can rev the engine up OK... the vacuum drops down to 5 or so.
 What other tests can I try?"

 Dan Norrie also tried to adjust his timing: "I just adjusted the points and set the ignition timing, with a timing light, to 5 degrees before top dead center (BTDC).
 Then set idle mixture to the max RPM's.
 The problem is when you give it the gas, it hesitates, almost stalling.
 Running the idle at 1000 RPM and the choke on, it operates normal, minus the high idle.
 Any suggestions would be great.
 It ran fine before, when everything was set by ear."